Woodes Rogers: Rescue of Selkirk and raids on the Spanish

 Rogers stocked his ships with limes to fend off scurvy, a practice not universally accepted at that time.
 After the ships reached the Pacific Ocean, their provisions of limes were exhausted and seven men died of the vitamin deficiency disease.
 Dampier was able to guide the ships to little-known Juan Fernández Island to replenish supplies of fresh produce.
 On 1 February 1709, as they neared the island, the sailors spotted a fire ashore and feared that it might be a shore party from a Spanish vessel.
 The next morning Rogers sent a party ashore and discovered that the fire was from Scottish sailor Alexander Selkirk, who had been stranded there four years previously.
-Selkirk was to become an inspiration for the classic novel Robinson Crusoe, written by Rogers' friend, Daniel Defoe.
+Selkirk was to become an inspiration for the classic novel Robinson Crusoe, written by Rogers's friend, Daniel Defoe.
 Rogers found Selkirk to be "wild-looking" and "wearing goatskins", noting in his journal, "He had with him his clothes and bedding, with a firelock, some powder, bullets and tobacco, a hatchet, a knife, a kettle, a Bible and books."
 Selkirk, who had been part of the ship's crew that abandoned Dampier after losing confidence in his leadership, was now more than willing to join a flotilla that included his old commodore as ship's pilot.
 Selkirk served as a mate aboard the Duke, and was later given command of one of the prize ships taken by the expedition.